 Admission criteria documents are available from the school or Durham County Council.

 An electronic copy (in Adobe PDF Format) of the Durham County Council Secondary School Admissions booklet can be viewed or downloaded by clicking HERE

 The move from primary to secondary school is a big step and parents frequently worry that their child will be lost and overlooked in a new, large and unfamiliar establishment.

-We have close relationships with our partner primary schools and before your child comes to us, his/her Year 6 teacher will provide us with information about his/her progress and individual needs.
-You will also be asked to complete a form about your child so that you can let us know about him/her and alert us to any concerns you may have.
+We have close relationships with our partner primary schools and before children come to us, their Year 6 teachers will provide us with information about their progress and individual needs.
 If your child has special needs, our Special Needs Coordinator will visit the primary school and talk to your child’s teacher.

-Woodham Academy’s Head of Year 7 will decide which mixed ability tutor group your child will belong to.
+Woodham Academy’s Head of Learning for year 7 will decide which mixed ability tutor group your child will belong to.
 We aim to place every child in a group where they will already know some children from the same primary school but where they will also have the opportunity to make new friends.
-As part of our dedicated Woodham Learning programme, your child will be taught by his/her tutor in this group for at least one hour every day during the first term at Woodham Academy.
-Both students and parents like the continuity this provides.
-Our head of year 7 and year 7 tutors are specially trained in primary teaching.
+Our Head of Learning for year 7 and year 7 tutors are specially trained in primary transition.

 Once classes have been decided, your child’s Year 6 teacher will be invited to Woodham Academy and will talk to your child’s new tutor.
 You will be invited to an evening for new parents.
 This takes place in late June/July and gives you the chance to meet your child’s tutor, Head of Learning and senior staff to learn important information about Woodham Academy.